“The past is a great place and I don’t want to erase it or to regret it, but I don’t want to be its prisoner either.” – Mick Jagger

 Reformed addicts are quick to identify their substance abuse as one of their worst regrets in life.
 Perhaps you wish you could un-do damages to relationships or regain the time you lost while you struggled with addiction.
 Once on the other side of the addiction fence, it’s easy to say “I wish I had quit sooner,” regretting ever smoking your first cigarette, popping your first pill or having that first drink.

 Take action: First, forgive yourself.
 While true for any of life’s regrets, this may be harder in the wellness category than in any others because the consequences have the potential to be more serious.
+Next, start taking care of yourself.
+Today.
+Secure your own “oxygen mask” so that you have the right energy to take care of others.

 USE YOUR BIGGEST REGRETS AS TOOLS FOR SELF-IMPROVEMENT